 Survivor is a term used to describe those who have experienced sexual violence.
 Some individuals feel as though they are a victim and are still working through the trauma and shock of what happened to them.
 Others feel as though they have overcome or are working towards overcoming the trauma and shock of the violence, and therefore identify as survivors.
 Whether you identify as a victim, survivor or neither, know that there are resources and people to support you here at Georgia Tech.

-VOICE provides resources and support for all Georgia Tech students who are victim-survivors of any form of sexual violence regardless of gender identity or sexual orientation.
+VOICE provides resources and support for all Georgia Tech students who are victim-survivors of any form of sexual violence regardless of when or where the incident occurred.

 VOICE Advocates are designated as confidential, which means any information disclosed to them will not be revealed to anyone, including TItle IX or law enforcement, without the student’s written permission.